 This happens a lot in wrestling, though how often varies on how swerve-happy a given era and promotion is.
 A notable recent example was Matt Hardy running down to ringside with a chair during his brother Jeff's match with Edge at the 2009 Royal Rumble.
 Didn't take a lot to guess that Edge wasn't the one about to get smacked with the weapon.

 Happened at the creation of the (in)famous Alliance, while Chris Jericho & Kane were being beaten down at the hands of the nefarious WCW crew.
 Then ran in for the save Tazz, Rhyno, Justin Credible (wait a minute)...
-Raven, the Dudleys... holy shit, Tommy Dreamer!
+Raven, The Dudley Boys... holy shit, Tommy Dreamer!
 Rob Van Dam!
 Jericho & Kane were promptly pronounced screwed when Paul Heyman left the announce table to proclaim that this invasion had been TAKEN!
 TO THE!
 EXTREEEEME!

 Generally, in wrestling, while heels will help each other, faces don't.
 If a face comes out to rescue another, particularly if he has no beef of his own with the heels in question, expect this trope to be engaged.
 It becomes more likely if the "savior" is carrying an object such as a chair.